schroef/QuickSwitch/README.md

 # QuickSwitch

-QuickSwitch a helper to quick switch workspaces and view render menu.
+QuickSwitch a helper to quick switch workspaces and view render menu in viewport.
+The Pie menu can be adjusted using the order of the WM menu.
+Also shortcuts can be added to all workspaces making it very easy and fast to switch to preferred workspace.

+> Some limitations are currently present due to Beta containg some bugs

 !['Example UI'](https://raw.githubusercontent.com/wiki/schroef/quickswitch/images/quickswitch.jpg?v22-12-2018)